Hans-Joachim Roedelius

-Hans-Joachim Roedelius (born 26 October 1934) is a German electronic musician and composer, best known as a co-founder of the influential 'kosmische' groups Cluster and Harmonia.
+Hans-Joachim Roedelius (born 26 October 1934) is a German electronic musician and composer, known as a co-founder of the influential 'kosmische' groups Cluster and Harmonia.
+He is notable for his prolific discography, either as a solo artist, as part of a band, or in collaboration with other artists.
+He has more than 100 releases to his name.

 He also performed in the ambient jazz trio Aquarello, and released several solo studio albums.